strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 }
 ```

-With `repository` attribute the Test Artifacts `repositoryArtifacts` will be deployed into Test Repository `r1`, other generated files (checksums, poms etc.) will also be deployed.
-The above example also shows the case when multiply artifact versions generated, so the `List` contains ordered artifact versions:
+With the `repository` attribute the test artifacts `repositoryArtifacts` will be deployed into test repository `r1`, along with other generated files (checksums, poms etc).
+The above example also shows the case when multiple artifact versions are generated, so the `List` contains ordered artifact versions:

 ```
 Path v1_1Artifact = repositoryArtifacs.get(0);